-Carlo Tavecchio, the frontrunner to become the new head of Italian football, has caused uproar after referring to African players as "banana eaters"
+The favourite to become the new president of the Italian Football Federation (FIGC) has become embroiled in a racism row after referring to African players as "banana eaters".

 Carlo Tavecchio, who has been vice-president of Italy's footballing body since 2009, has been widely expected to take the top job since Giancarlo Abete stepped down following the Azzurri's World Cup exit.

 The issue of the influx of foreign players into Serie A has been a topic of debate in Italy ever since they crashed out of the group stage in Brazil thanks to defeats to Uruguay and Costa Rica.

 Tavecchio believes Italian clubs should follow a more stringent process when it comes to signing young foreign talent, pointing to the Premier League's policy as the benchmark, but his comments on African footballers have caused uproar.